-Note: Lifts and Partnering are allowed but, not required with the following limitations:
+Lifts and Partnering are allowed but, not required with the following limitations:

 - 1. The Supporting Individual does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
-At least one Supporting Individual must maintain contact with the Executing Individual(s) throughout the entire skill above head-level.
+At least one Supporting Individual must maintain contact with the Executing Individual(s) throughout the entire skill above headlevel.
 Exception: When an Executing Individual is supported by a single Supporting Individual they may be released at any level under the following conditions: - a.
 The Executing Individual does not pass through an inverted position after the release. - b.
 The Executing Individual is either caught or supported to the performance surface by one or more Supporting Individuals. - c.
 The Executing Individual is not caught in the prone position. - 3.
-Hip Over Head Rotation of the Executing Individual(s) is allowed provided: - a.
-Contact between the Executing Individual and at least 1 Supporting Individual is maintained until the Executing Individual returns to the performance surface or is returning to the upright position. - 4.
+Hip Over Head Rotation of the Executing Individual(s) is allowed provided that contact between the Executing Individual and at least 1 Supporting Individual is maintained until the Executing Individual returns to the performance surface or is returning to the upright position. - 4.
 A Vertical Inversion is allowed provided: - a.
 Contact between the Executing Individual and at least 1 Supporting Individual is maintained until the Executing Individual returns to the performance surface or returns to the upright position. - b.
-When the height of the Executing Individual's shoulders exceeds shoulder level there is at least one additional athlete to spot who does not bear weight of the Executing Individual.
+At the point when the height of the Executing Individual's shoulders exceeds shoulder level there is at least one additional athlete to spot who is not concurrently bearing the weight of the Executing Individual.
 (Clarification: When there are 3 Supporting Athletes an additional spot is not required).